 Remember futures are for trading but not for holding, you can’t just wait until the market conditions improve.
 On the day of expiration, futures obligations must be fulfilled – mutual settlements between participants in the transaction are made by paying the price difference (variation margin), or the underlying asset is delivered.

-Where I can trade BTC futures?
+So where I can trade Bitcoin futures?